LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 }
 ```

-### Parameters with fixed value
+### Parameters with fixed values

-Sometimes you need to use a fixed value for a parameter:
+Sometimes you'll want to use a fixed value for a parameter:

 ```
 # Extract the page parameter from the path, or fix the value for /